dosyago/chai/README.md

 ## Simple secure document viewing server.
 Used by ViewFinder&trade;

 Converts a document to a picture of its pages.
 View a document from the internet without downloading or running it on your machine, and without needing a word processor, spreadsheet app, or PDF viewer installed.
-Content disarm and reconstruction.
-CDR.
-Formerly p2.
+This provides content disarm and reconstruction, or CDR.
+Also known as [p2.](#), is deployed commercially by Dosyago in their [ViewFinder cloud browser product](https://github.com/i5ik/ViewFinder).

 ## From the [comments](https://news.ycombinator.com/item?id=28705969)